portellam/auto-xorg/README.md

 unzip ./"${GH_REPO}-${GH_BRANCH}.zip" && \
 rm ./"${GH_REPO}-${GH_BRANCH}.zip"
 ```

-  - From the webpage
-    1. Viewing from the top of the repository's (current) webpage, click the
-        drop-down icon:
-        - `···` on Codeberg.
-        - `<> Code ` on GitHub.
-    2. Click `Download ZIP` and save.
-    3. Open the `.zip` file, then extract its contents.

 - Clone the repository:
   1. Open the CLI (see [6.1.
 The Command Interface (CLI) or Terminal](#61-the-command-interface-cli-or-terminal)).